What Is Split Testing and How Do I Do It?

 Split Sample Groups Equally and Randomly

 This is where Google Analytics technology and other paid technology that helps you with split testing can come in handy, but you can do this manually too.
-You want the new page to appear randomly on an equal basis to anyone who clicks through to your site and that through your advertisements or promotions.
+You want the new page to appear randomly on an equal basis to anyone who clicks through to your site and that landing page through your advertisements or promotions.

 Ensure You Have a Good Sample Size